Coollaitar/Clamp-Assignment/README.md

 ## 🔑 Approach to Answer the Question :

-1. **Batch Requests** : Batch Requests to our blockchain node, are when we send a list of data inputs to our call to our blockchain nodes.**BUT** batching requests has some issue as they can't handle a lot of nodes and some service don't even support them.
+1. **Batch Requests** : Batch Requests to our blockchain node, are when we send a list of data inputs to our call to our blockchain nodes. **BUT** batching requests has some issue as they can't handle a lot of nodes and some service don't even support them.
 So instead of batch requests we use _Multicall_.

 2. **Multicall** : Instead of making a ton of requests like massive batch thing, we call one function of an on-chain contract that takes unlimited parameter and we define the functions we want the contract to call.
 So basically we are going to make a single API call to retrieve data of function having multiple parameters and this is known as **Multicall**.

 ## 🔑 Step by Step Explanation of Code :

-## 🔦 Step 1 👉🏻
+## Step 1 👉🏻

 1. Store Multicall Address in `UniswapMulticallAddress` variable.
 2. Store ABI(Application Binary Interface) of Multicall in `UniswapMulticallABI` variable which provides necessary information about contract like functions, etc.